zulip/zulip-mobile/docs/howto/profiling.md

 `console.log` more than perhaps once every few ms risks slowing things down and altering the results, and adding logging too voluminously would also just be a lot of manual work.

-Note: `Date.now()` provides times only to the nearest millisecond, so this can only measure relatively large chunks of time.
-Use `performance.now()` for finer resolution.

 ## Chrome DevTools